 Sometimes it is better to sell.
 Here are 5 reasons why you might seriously consider selling your business.

-- Your health has deteriorated, and you no longer are capable of running a business.
+1. Your health has deteriorated, and you can no longer run a business.

-- You have lost your passion for the business.
-While it’s not a good idea to jump ship over what might be a temporary low if you indeed no longer care about what you’re doing it’s best to hand over the reins.
+2. You have lost your passion for the business.
+While it’s not a good idea to jump ship over what might be a temporary low if you no longer care about what you’re doing, it’s best to hand over the reins.

-- A sale to another company would dramatically improve the management talent.
-It might be in the best interest of the company and its employees for you to sell in this scenario.
+3. A sale to another company would dramatically improve the management talent.
+It might be in the company’s and its employees’ best interest for you to sell in this scenario.

-- You need financial security and independence for yourself and your family.
+4. It would help you to have financial security and independence for yourself and your family.
 As your business grows, so does the risk involved.
-The sale would allow you make a safer investment with your money and will drastically improve your family’s quality of life.
+The sale would allow you to make a safer investment with your money and drastically improve your family’s quality of life.

-- Your business partner is difficult or you’re having conflicts with family members who work in the business.
-In these extreme cases, you might decide your relationships with these people are worth more than the company.
+5. Your business partner is difficult, or you’re having conflicts with family members who work in the business to ss.
+In these extreme cases, you might decide relationships with these people are worth more than the company.

 Before You Sell Your Business

 If you do decide to sell your business, be sure you prepare accordingly.
-Your sale should never be driven by desperation: always have a plan in place before you make this significant move.
+Your sale should never be driven by desperation: always have a plan before you make this significant move.

 There are real, legitimate reasons to sell your business.
 However, a customized coaching program with a professional business coach (pick me) will help you exploit the maximum value of your business.
-When you are ready, fill out my contact form and let’s get busy getting you prepared.
+When you are ready, fill out my contact form, and let’s get busy preparing you.

 Coach Dave